bcgov/esg-dashboard/README.md

 ### Usage

-There are four core folders that are required to run the dashboard:
+There are three core folders that are required to run the dashboard:

 -   01_data - contains any data for the dashboards

--   02_images - contains the bc gov logo and other images in future
+-   02_scripts - contains scripts for functions, tables, and plots to be used in the dashboards

--   03_styles - contains fonts, font styling in fonts.scss, and other styling in styles.css
+-   03_dashboards - contains the qmd files for the dashboards

--   04_scripts - contains scripts for functions, tables, and plots to be used in the dashboards
+    -   images - contains the bc gov logo and other images in future

--   05_dashboards - contains the qmd files for the dashboards
+    -   styles - contains fonts, font styling in fonts.scss, and other styling in styles.css

 ### Data Sources